-Substance abuse results in more than health and relationship wreckage: Financial disaster often follows.
+Substance abuse results in more than health and relationship wreckage: Financial disaster often follows, leading to financial ruin.

 Many addicts ignore necessary bills, blow though earnings, deplete savings and borrow extensively from friends and relatives.
 Getting clean can be a brutal battle, and has its own set of costs.
 (See “The high cost of rehab: expensive, but attainable“)